dotneteeer/Diary/README.md

 2. Open the solution in your IDE.
 3. Restore the NuGet packages.
 4. Update the connection string in `secrets.json` of `Diary.Api` to point to your PostgreSQL Server instance.
-5. Set up rabbitMq(follow instructions in `Diary\Diary.Consumer\RabbitMqListener.cs`)
-6. Set up Redis(after installing execute `redis-server`)
+5. Set up Redis(after installing execute `redis-server`)
-7. Execute `docker-compose up -d` in project directory.
+6. Execute `docker-compose up -d` in project directory.
-8. Start the application.
+7. Start the application.

 ## Usage
 Once the application is running, you can interact with the API using tools like Postman or directly through the Swagger UI.